Lone-blot/LONEY/README.md

 🌙 ~ Only friends/important peeps

-⛔️ ~ Screw off unless you're bubba or Nova
+⛔️ ~ Screw off unless you're Nova

 ⚫️ ~ Not on at all